 The New England Patriots drafted Tom Brady in the 6th round of the 2000 NFL Draft.
 He flourished in New England, winning six Superbowls and added another with the Tampa Bay Buccaneers in 2020, along with his fifth Super Bowl MVP award.

-When assessing the investment prospects of a Tom Brady rookie card, one has to start with the premise that you are talking about the greatest of all time at the most high-profile position in all of the sports.
+When assessing the investment prospects of a Tom Brady rookie card, one has to start with the premise that you are talking about the greatest of all time at the most high-profile position in all sports.

-This is undoubtedly no risk in these rookie card investments; it’s as blue as a blue-chip stock can get.
-After all, Brady is the all-time leader in touchdown passes, Superbowl Titles/Appearances, and QB wins.
+Once you accept this reality, you can then do a compelling cost/benefit analysis on the investment value of each of his cards.
+This is undoubtedly no risk in these rookie card investments; it’s as blue as a blue-chip stock.
+He is the all-time leader in touchdown passes, Superbowl Titles/Appearances, and QB wins.

 Best High-End: 2000 SP Authentic RC /1250 #118

 Best Autograph: 2000 Playoff Contenders Auto RC #144

 Without further ado, here are the 20 top-rated Tom Brady rookie cards from an investment perspective.
 In other words, based on which cards will have the best future return on investment.